Aliases for SLC29A1 Gene

 Previous HGNC Symbols for SLC29A1 Gene

 This gene is a member of the equilibrative nucleoside transporter family.
 The gene encodes a transmembrane glycoprotein that localizes to the plasma and mitochondrial membranes and mediates the cellular uptake of nucleosides from the surrounding medium.
 The protein is categorized as an equilibrative (as opposed to concentrative) transporter that is sensitive to inhibition by nitrobenzylthioinosine (NBMPR).
 Nucleoside transporters are required for nucleotide synthesis in cells that lack de novo nucleoside synthesis pathways, and are also necessary for the uptake of cytotoxic nucleosides used for cancer and viral chemotherapies.
 Multiple alternatively spliced variants, encoding the same protein, have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SLC29A1 Gene

-SLC29A1 (Solute Carrier Family 29 (Equilibrative Nucleoside Transporter), Member 1) is a Protein Coding gene.
-Diseases associated with SLC29A1 include pancreas adenocarcinoma and pancreatic cancer.
-Among its related pathways are RNA Polymerase I Promoter Opening and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+SLC29A1 (Solute Carrier Family 29 Member 1 (Augustine Blood Group)) is a Protein Coding gene.
+Diseases associated with SLC29A1 include Pancreas Adenocarcinoma and Periampullary Adenocarcinoma.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Thiopurine Pathway, Pharmacokinetics/Pharmacodynamics.
 GO annotations related to this gene include nucleoside transmembrane transporter activity.
-An important paralog of this gene is SLC29A3.
+An important paralog of this gene is SLC29A2.

 UniProtKB/Swiss-Prot for SLC29A1 Gene